-The listed items here aim to present a clear picture about the scope, manuscript preparation requirements, ethical guidelines, and manuscript submission phases of the JMNT-Ed to the authors.
+The listed items here aim to present a clear picture about the scope, manuscript preparation requirements, ethical guidelines, and manuscript submission phases of the Journal of Advanced Technological Education to the authors.
 Authors are strongly advised to review these items before finalizing their submission.

 Topics that are covered:

-- Articles and short communication on many topics relevant to teaching and learning micro nanotechnologies at all levels, including innovative pedagogical/andragogical methods, approaches and related micro-nano education research.
+- Articles and short communication on topics relevant to teaching and learning advanced technologies at all levels, including innovative pedagogical/andragogical methods, approaches and related technician education research.

-- Manuscripts that demonstrate new educational micro-nano activities, lab experiments, instructional methods and pedagogical/andragogical approaches that can be adopted in micro nano curriculum at level especially in undergraduate education.
+- Manuscripts that demonstrate new educational activities, lab experiments, instructional methods and pedagogical/andragogical approaches that can be adopted in technician education curriculum at level especially in undergraduate education at community colleges.

-- Provide a resource for manuscripts and related information as a resource to those in the field of micro nano education, and to those institutes who serve them.
+- Provide a resource for manuscripts and related information as a resource to those in the field of advanced technological education, and to those institutes who serve them.

-- Research manuscripts in micro/nanotechnologies included but not limited to nanoparticle synthesis, nanodevice fabrication, characterization and their applications to tackle scientific problems.
+- Research manuscripts in micro/nano technologies, biotech technologies, autonomous technologies, manufacturing technologies and their applications to tackle scientific problems.

 The submitted work is required to be based on original results and should present novelty, which have not been published previously.
 Please refer to manuscript preparation ethical guidelines for detailed information about obtaining permissions from copyright owners.

-JMNT-Ed is an Open Access journal which means that published content is available with no subscription cost.
-JMNT-Ed follows the principles of the Budapest Open Access Initiative.
+J ATE is an Open Access Journal which means published content is available for free with no subscription cost.
+J ATE follows the principles of the Budapest Open Access Initiative.
 The authors hold the copyright over the integrity of their published work, which needs to be properly acknowledged and cited.
 As long as the users abide by these constraints, they are allowed to read, download, print, search, distribute, copy or link to the full texts of the published materials, or use for any lawful purpose.

-JMNT-Ed is free of publication charges for the authors.
-As the editors, we kindly ask the authors to follow the guidelines strictly in order to process the submissions in a timely and efficient way.
+J ATE is free of publication charges for the authors.
+As the editors, we kindly ask the authors to follow the guidelines strictly in order to process submissions in a timely and efficient manner.

-Reports that will advance the understanding of the micro-/nano- education community especially addressing original ways to strengthen the development of the workforce.
+Reports that advance the understanding of the advanced technological education community especially addressing original ways to strengthen the development of the workforce.
 Articles should include an abstract of maximum 200 words followed by a short list of keywords.
 An introduction section should present the background of the work with relevant references.
-The article may also include Results, Discussion and Method sections if applicable.
+The article may also include Methods, Results, and Discussion sections if applicable.
 The article should contain a Conclusion section.
-The authors might choose to provide Supplementary Materials.
-Articles have a length limitation of 10 pages.
+The authors may choose to provide Supplementary Materials.
+Articles are limited to 10 pages in length.

-Upon the received suggestions, Editors might invite authors to submit review papers on a selected topic.
-A good review is expected to evaluate the existing work from various angles and provide a logical organization.
-The general formatting of the review submissions follows those of the articles’.
-However, reviews are lengthier than articles in general.
+Upon the received suggestions, Editors may invite authors to submit review papers on a selected topic.
+A good review paper is expected to evaluate the existing work from various angles and provide a logical organization.
+The general format of the review submissions follows the same format as articles.
+However, reviews are generally longer than articles.

-Brief reports (up to 3 pages) on the latest findings of a topic that will be of interest to the micro-/nano- education community.
+Brief reports (up to 3 pages) on the latest findings of a topic that will be of interest to the advanced technological education community.
 In general, rapid communications ensure that the community is made aware of the focused subject in a timely manner.
-Examples of a rapid communication is instructive Nanotechnology related lab works.
+An example of a Rapid Communication is an instructive lab activity.
 Rapid communication can include: title, abstract, materials and methods, and results.

-These are pieces authored by the journal editors on various subjects.
-These topics include the upcoming events, profiles of people helping advance the micro-/nano- education community and supplementary curriculum materials.
+Conversations are authored by the journal editors on various subjects.
+These topics include can include upcoming events, profiles of people helping advance the advanced technological education community and supplementary curriculum materials.
 Conversations do not necessarily follow the timeline of the released issues.

 Authors are kindly asked to use and strictly follow the guidelines the provided template to write the sections of the manuscript.

-Manuscripts submitted for initial consideration must adhere to these standards:
+Manuscripts submitted for initial consideration must adhere to the following standards: